INSPIRE-MIF/INSPIRE-in-your-Country/AT/Country_fiches/AT-Country_fiche-2025.md

       -	the generation of addresses in a consortium consisting of the federal government and the Austrian association of cities and municipalities
       -	the mutual quality check of addresses and the transport graph (GIP) using service-based methods
 -	Some organisations (e.g. GeoSphere Austria, AustroControl GmbH, Environment Agency Austria) have well-established data sharing arrangements with European or international partner organisations (e.g. EUROCONTROL, European Environment Agency (EEA)).
--	Many Austrian spatial data providers make their data (including INSPIRE spatial data) available under an open licence (Creative Commons Attribution 4.0 International, CC-BY_4.0), and many of them participate in Cooperation Open Government Data Österreich.
+-	Many Austrian spatial data providers make their data (including INSPIRE spatial data) available under an open licence ([Creative Commons Attribution 4.0 International, CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/)), and many of them participate in [Cooperation Open Government Data Österreich](https://www.data.gv.at/infos/cooperation-ogd-oesterreich/).

 ### Costs and Benefits <a name="costs"></a>